Cray-HPE/docs-csm/006-LIVECD-SETUP.md

 /root/bin/sic-setup-lan0.sh $site_cidr $site_gw $site_dns $site_nic
 ```

+Run `hostname`.
+If you don't see the system name (e.g. fanta) in the hostname, run `sic-setup-lan0.sh` again.
+This will be fixed in MTL-1200.

 ## Setup the Non-Compute Bond

 Then continue running the scripts that follow to set up the rest of the networking.
 Setup the bond for talking to the full system, leverage link-resilience.